Find The Perfect QuietCool SystemCompare Whole House Fans Energy Efficiency

 Either of the above methods will work great as long as the CFM to Square Footage formula is followed.
 If you still need more help, give us a call!

 #3 - Choosing Between The Classic Line vs. Energy Saver Line) All QuietCool fan systems work the same way to obtain the goal of performing high volume air exchanges necessary to achieve thermal mass cooling.
 The only difference between the two systems is the type of motor used.
 Also, Classic fan motors (except the QC CL-1500) can be wired for two speeds per motor (HI/Low/Off) for additional functionality.
-The Energy Saver fans are single speed.
+The Energy Saver ES-4700 and ES=5400 are also 2 speed fans.

 Homeowners who are looking to buy the least expensive system are encouraged to purchase a system from the Classic line.
 The systems in the the Classic Line uses a high performance permanent split capacitor type motor that delivers average to above-average energy efficiency.